RUUKKU Call: Dreaming the city for real – spaces of polyphony, dissonance and coexistence

 The issue is edited by Maiju Loukola with Henna-Riikka Halonen, Aino Hirvola, Jaakko Ruuska, Tanja Tiekso and Paul Tiensuu.
 The issue is part of the City as Space of Rules and Dreaming research project, which combines artistic research, urban research, philosophical aesthetics and legal theory.

 We ask you to create your research exposition proposals in the Research Catalogue (RC) publishing platform at http://www.researchcatalogue.net.
 Note that the use of RC requires a full user account (see ‘register' and choose ‘full account').
 In addition to the theme and its discussion, the exposition must include the planned structure in the RC platform.
-Please submit your proposals (complete expositions) via RC (‘submit for review' and choose the portal ‘RUUKKU') by September the 30th 2024.
+Please submit your proposals (complete expositions) via RC (‘submit for review' and choose the portal ‘RUUKKU') by October the 7th 2024.
+September the 30th 2024.

 For additional information about the issue, please contact maiju.loukola@uniarts.fi